Pomeranian Husky: Dog Breed Profile and Information

 A common ground all pomskies share is that their facial looks are Husky-like while their physique is more Pomeranian.

 They differ in eye and coat color.
-Their eyes can be either blue (Husky’s heritage) or brown (Pomeranian’s).
+Their eyes can be blue (Husky’s heritage) or brown (Pomeranian’s).

 There are times they have one of each color.
 Like its ancestors, this dog breed undergoes slight shedding from their dense and soft, bi-layered coat.